Despite our best efforts at keeping a clean house, the average American household is actually 5x more toxic than the outside air.

 - Limit television viewing to 30 minutes a day.

 - Cook on a gas range.

 - Install a whole house filter to remove chlorine from the water.
-Here’s our favorite home filtering system, counter top system, and bath filtering recommendation.
+Here’s our favorite home filtering system, counter top system, and either this or this shower filtering recommendation.

 - Cook with stainless steel or ceramic cookware.
 Avoid aluminum or Teflon.
 Here’s some of our favorite cookware: Le Creuset, Saladmaster